realworldocaml/book/book/testing/README.md

 - : int = 4611686018427387903
 ```

-It turns out that the standard behavior for negation is that the
+That means there's no natural choice for the negation of `min_value`.
-negation of the minimum value of an int is equal to itself, as you can
+It turns out that the standard behavior here (not just for OCaml) is
-see here.
+for the negation of `min_value` to be equal to itself.

 ```ocaml env=main
 # Int.neg Int.min_value